matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/000 Introduction to Cryptography.md

 The main goals surrounding cybersecurity are centered on access.
 We do not want unauthorized agents to be able to read or write to private data.

 **Role of Cryptography**
+This is not the only thing we need to be focused on.
+The security of our systems are dependent on strongest vs. weakest link.
+1. Cryptography is useless without security mechanisms that go along with it.
+	- Cryptography can be deployed within a larger ecosystem, not just by itself.
+	- Many
+2. Access Management
+3. Why is the major focus on it?